Aoi Yoshizawa, Photo by Lotta Djupsund

 Yoshizawa graduated from Aalto University in 2015 (MA) and Bergen National Academy of Arts in 2011 (BFA).

-Besides weaving projects, I will participate in an ongoing musical collaboration with Petra Vehviläinen and Marika Maijala for our archipelago band, Velvet Ass.
+Besides weaving projects, I participate in an ongoing musical collaboration with Petra Vehviläinen and Marika Maijala for our archipelago band, Velvet Ass.

 Aoi Yoshizawa’s residency is part of the HIAP Residency Programme for Finnish and Finland-based artists and art professionals.